vineethj1997/stackoverflow-tag-predictor/README.md

 ### Conclusion:

-We were successful in predicting the tags which high similarity score.
+We were successful in predicting the tags which had high similarity score.
 The predicted and the actual tags generated are almost very similar.